 I have been a foodie and health food junkie for as long as I can remember.
 I have been navigating the waves of the schizophrenic health and nutrition fields since I was in high school.
 At any given moment I am thinking about food, preparing food or thinking about preparing food for my family.

-Food sovereignty is being in control of what is on the end of your fork (or however it is that you eat your food).
-That includes knowledge about and access to what it is that should be on the end of your fork.
+Food Sovereignty to me is being in control of self and body around food.
+That includes access to knowledge and foods that support a healthy lifestyle.
 Freedom of choice is not enough.
 It includes support while in recovery from food related trauma and trauma that is being played out through food.

 I was fortunate to meet Deb Barndt five years ago.
 We immediately connected through love of food, culture and community.
 I remind the Legacies collaborators that the food that is grown, hunted, fished and gathered is meant to be shared and enjoyed.